metamorph-inc/openmeta-vahana/README.md

 mass = configWeight(vehicle,rProp,mBattery,mMoters,mtow,hoverOutput,cruiseOutput,payload);
 ```

-We converted the `configWeight.m` script to a PythonWrapper component `config_weight.py`.
+We converted the `configWeight.m` script to a PythonWrapper component `config_weight.py` script.
 When this component is placed within inside an OpenMETA PET, a block appears representing the script with inputs and outputs on the left and right sides, respectively.

+**Figure** - PythonWrapper Component in PET representing `config_weight.py`
 <img src="images\Vahana_PET_ConfigWeight.PNG" alt="Image of config_weight.py" style="width: 600px;"/>
-*PythonWrapper Component in PET representing `config_weight.py`*

 Difficulties/Caveats:
 - The MATLAB script configWeight.m returns a single array of values.
 PythonWrapper Components can also return arrays but in this case, the PythonWrapper Components's outputs were returned as individual scalar values.Once created, the